-Pennsylvania's population was determined in 2000, by the U.S. Census Bureau, to be 12,281,054, a 3.4 percent increase since the 1990 Census.
+Pennsylvania's population was determined in 2010 by the U.S. Census Bureau to be 12,702,379, a 3.4 percent increase since the 2000 Census which recorded a population of 12,281,071.
 Pennsylvania had long been the second most populous state, behind New York, but in 1950 it fell to third due to the growth of California.
 In 1980 Texas also exceeded our population, as did Florida in 1987 and Illinois in 1990.
-Thus, the present national rank is sixth.
-The Census estimate for July 2003 was 12,365,000.
-In density of population, Pennsylvania ranks tenth, and in terms of the federal government's definitions of metropolitan statistical areas, Pennsylvania is tied with Texas and Illinois for the eleventh highest percent of population residing in metropolitan areas.
-Women outnumbered men by 418,555 in 2000.
+Our present national rank is sixth.
+In density of population, Pennsylvania ranks eleventh, and in terms of the federal government's definition of metropolitan statistical areas, Pennsylvania is tied with Texas and Illinois for having the fourteenth highest percent of state population residing in metropolitan areas.
+Women outnumbered men by 51.3 percent, or 330,261 in 2010.
 Pennsylvania's population has continued to age.
-The median age was 38 years in 2000 and is estimated to have been 39 in 2003.
-In 2000 Pennsylvania had the second oldest state population, behind Florida, as measured by percentage of the population over 65, but the Census Bureau's median age table ranked Pennsylvania as also younger than West Virginia and Maine.
-Eighty percent of Pennsylvania's growth comes from international immigration, and 20 percent from the excess of births over deaths within the population already residing here.
-The number of other states' residents entering Pennsylvania each year is less than the number of Pennsylvanians who leave, so entrants from other states do not add to the state's overall population growth.
+The median age was 40.1 years in 2010, up from 38 years in 2000.
+In 2010, Pennsylvania, with 15.4 percent, had the second oldest state population, behind Florida, with 19 percent, as measured by percentages of population over 65.
+The Census Bureau's projections for 2020 place Pennsylvania and Vermont in a tied position as having the fourth oldest state population.
+Further projections show Pennsylvania's population will peak in 2025 at 12,801,945, and then drop to 12,768,184 in 2030.
+If so, that will be the first decrease in recorded state history.
+Eighty percent of Pennsylvania's population growth now comes from international immigration, and only 20 percent from the excess of births over deaths within the population already residing here.
+Since the number of other states' residents migrating into Pennsylvania each year is less than the number of Pennsylvanians who leave, entrants from other states are not a positive factor in our state's present overall population growth.

-Population trends that have been noticeable since 1980 persist.
-In western Pennsylvania only Butler County experiences robust growth, and only six other western counties have escaped net population declines since 2000.
-Allegheny County has lost about 20,000 residents since the Census of 2000.
-Based on U.S. Department of Commerce estimates projected up to July 1, 2003, all the southeastern counties except Philadelphia continued to grow, as did Monroe, Pike, and Wayne.
-All the other northern tier counties and most of their contiguous southern neighbors had net losses, as did most of the anthracite mining counties: Lackawanna, Luzerne, Schuylkill, Northumberland, and Montour.
-Philadelphia County is estimated to have lost 38,000 since the Census of 2000.
+Population trends that have been noticeable since 1980 have generally persisted up to the Census Bureau's estimates that were completed to July 1, 2006.
+In western Pennsylvania, only Butler County experienced robust growth, and only six other western counties have escaped net population decline since 2000.
+Allegheny County has lost an estimated 58,255 in this six-year period; Pittsburgh lost an estimated 21,744.
+Estimates for July 1, 2006, show that all the southeastern counties except Philadelphia continued to grow, as did Monroe, Pike, and Wayne.
+All the other northern tier counties and most of the contiguous counties immediately to the south of them had net population losses except Forest, as did five of the anthracite mining counties: Lackawanna, Luzerne, Schuylkill, Northumberland, and Montour.
+Philadelphia is estimated to have lost 69,166 residents since the Census of 2000.

-Minorities and Racial Composition-In 2000 the U.S. Census for the first time allowed individuals to classify themselves as belonging to more than one race.
-Only 1.15 percent of Pennsylvanians chose that option, as compared to 2.4 percent for the entire nation.
+Minorities and Racial Composition-In 2000 the U.S. Census, for the first time, allowed individuals to classify themselves as belonging to more than one race.
+Only 1.15 percent of Pennsylvanians chose that option, as compared to 2.4 percent of the nation's population.